 Twins in IVF: Chances and Complications of Twin PregnancyFertility Treatment

-Men with low sperm count (oligospermia) and motility, abnormal sperm morphology, abnormal semen PH, or watery semen are sometimes considered infertile; however, thanks to the new assisted conception technologies such as IVF and ICSI, they can also father a child in a short period.
+Men who have low sperm count (oligospermia) and motility, abnormal sperm morphology, abnormal semen PH, or watery semen are sometimes considered infertile; however, thanks to the new assisted conception technologies such as IVF and ICSI, they can also father a child in a short period of time.

 ICSI with IVF Process